ICJIA/icjia-dvfr-nuxt3/content/regional-dvfr-teams.md

-  may be formed as county jurisdiction beat or neighborhood specific the statewide dvfr committee is actively recruiting stakeholder groups in illinois that are interested in forming a domestic violence fatality review team in their area for more information please email us atandrea wilson4 illinois gov madison and bond county 3rd judicial circuit will county 12th judicial circuit rockford 17th judicial circuit lake county 19th judicial circuit kankakee county 21st judicial circuit "
+  may be formed as county jurisdiction beat or neighborhood specific the statewide dvfr committee is actively recruiting stakeholder groups in illinois that are interested in forming a domestic violence fatality review team in their area for more information please email us at andrea wilson4 illinois gov madison and bond county 3rd judicial circuit will county 12th judicial circuit rockford 17th judicial circuit lake county 19th judicial circuit kankakee county 21st judicial circuit "